-We have used the data of nitrogen oxide (NO_x) , considered to be a surrogate material for benzene, because the use of NOx data would allow greater spatial resolution in the assessment of benzene exposure if NO_x and benzene levels were highly correlated.
+We have used the data of nitrogen oxide (NO_x) as a surrogate material for benzene, because the use of NOx would allow for greater spatial resolution in the assessment of benzene exposure if NO_x and benzene levels were highly correlated.
 The relationship between ambient NOx and benzene levels was investigated by monitoring one location.
 The ambient benzene and NOx levels were monitored from May 1997 to October 2000 at the Institute of Environmental Science and Technology located on the campus of Yokohama National University (YNU) in Yokohama City.
-The apparatus and the details of the method for monitoring VOC including benzene and NOx are the same as those of a previous report (Kajihara et. al., 2000a).
+The apparatus and the details of the method for monitoring VOC including benzene and NOx are the same as those of previous report[2].